How Features of Blockchain Support Sustainability Efforts?

 5. Streamlining Carbon Credits and Trading

 Blockchain increases the transparency and credibility of carbon credits by securely recording emission reductions and preventing issues like double counting.
-It facilitates peer-to-peer transactions and smart contracts in carbon trading, making it easier for businesses and individuals to invest in green initiatives.
+It facilitates peer-to-peer transactions and smart contracts in carbon trading, making investing in green initiatives easier for businesses and individuals.

 6. Supporting Green Investments